 A few tips:

 1. Offer employees access to on-demand self-help programs

-This means that employees can work on improving their own mental health whenever they choose.
+This means that employees can work on improving their own mental well-being whenever they choose.
 OpenUp offers programs like this, for example about getting a good night’s sleep, stress management, self-confidence, and handling conflict.
 But you can also look to companies like Headspace, Calm and Lepaya here.
 It should be left up to employees to decide what they want to use.
 This will increase their sense of autonomy.

 2. Provide employees with access to one-on-one consultations with a psychologist

-Preventative consultations with a psychologist often keep employees from calling in sick due to mental health struggles.
+Preventative consultations with a psychologist often keep employees from calling in sick due to mental well-being struggles.
 They help people to challenge their current habits and working practices and develop new, more efficient methods.
 This has proven to be an effective investment.

 3. Use a diagnostic or screening tool to identify needs

 In order to better tailor your approach to suit the needs of people within your organization, you first need to identify what these needs are.
 Want to know how to do that?
 Then read this article.